open-education-hub/operating-systems/content/chapters/compute/lab/content/copy-on-write.md

 Shared memory is a similar concept.
 It's a way of marking certain allocated pages so that copy-on-write is disabled.
 As you may imagine, changes made by the parent to this memory are visible to the child and vice-versa.
-You can learn more about it [its dedicated section in the Arena](./arena.md#shared-memory).
+You can learn more about it in [its dedicated section in the Arena](./arena.md#shared-memory).